 Caffeine and alcohol dehydrate the body, which leads to mineral deficiencies.
 Processed foods have a tendency to be very high in sugar and salt, both of which lead to sugar cravings.
 It’s ok to have a cup of coffee everyday (preferably one not full of milk and sugar) and the odd glass (or two) of wine occasionally.
 It’s all about moderation.

 Dehydration is linked to food cravings.
 Many people find themselves eating when if fact there body is craving water.
-You should be drinking 1½ to 2 litres of water per day.
+You should be drinking 1½ to 2 liters of water per day.
 Herbal teas count too.
-Add a slice of lemon or lime or a small handful of herbs such as mint or parsley to your water to improve the taste if needed.
+Add a slice of lemon or

 - Sleep and Exercise.

 We tend to eat sugary foods when we are tired.
 Exercising regularly will help to boost energy levels and reduce stress (which depletes minerals especially magnesium).